-HIMS 1110 Coding I 3 credits
+HIMS 1110 Coding I and Lab 4 credits

-This is an introduction to ICD-10 Coding.
+This course is an introduction to ICD-10-CM/PCS Coding.
 International Classification of Diseases is a statistical Classification system to categorize diseases and injuries for insurance claims.
 Every medical record coder must understand the basic principles behind a disease classification system in order to code effectively and appropriately.
 This class will focus on appropriate use of the codebook and the principals of appropriate diagnosis and procedure code selection.
-Prerequisite: HLTH 1060 AND NURS 1220 OR HIMS 1220 (45/0/0/0)
+Prerequisite: HLTH 1060 WITH MIN.
+GRADE OF C OR HIMS 1220 WITH MIN.
+GRADE OF C (45/30/0/0)

-HIMS 1120 Legal and Compliance Issues 3 credits
+HIMS 1120 Legal and Compliance Aspects in HIM

-This course provides an in-depth review of the legal requirements regarding health records and an introduction to the health care regulatory environment, including a review of federal fraud and abuse laws, Anti-kickback, Stark, HIPAA, Sarbanes/Oxley, JCAHO and CMS standards.
-You will learn the essential elements of an effective compliance program and the tools necessary to implement and maintain a health care compliance program.
+in HIM 3 credits This course provides an in-depth review of the legal requirements regarding health records and an introduction to the health care regulatory environment.
+The student will learn the essential elements of legal aspects in healthcare facilities and the tools necessary to maintain HIPAA compliance.
 Prerequisite: HIMS 1000 WITH MIN.
 GRADE OF C (45/0/0/0)

-HIMS 1130 Disease Processes
+HIMS 1130 Disease Processes 3 credits

 The study of the nature and cause of disease.
 This includes the study of the etiology, signs and symptoms, diagnostic evaluation procedures, complications, treatment, management, prognosis, and advanced medical terminology.
 Through class discussion and assigned case studies students apply the knowledge learned and utilize their critical thinking and problem solving abilities.
-Prerequisite: HITH 1060 AND NURS 1220 OR HIMS 1220 (45/0/0/0)
+Prerequisite: HLTH 1060 WITH MIN.
+GRADE OF C OR HIMS 1220 WITH MIN.
+GRADE OF C (45/0/0/0)